 Colita was an outstanding leader of the Coushatta Indians of Texas during the first half of the nineteenth century.
-He served first as chief of Colita’s Village (the Lower Coushatta Village on the Trinity River in San Jacinto County) and then succeeded Long King as Principal Chief of all the Texas Coushattas after Long King’s death approximately in 1838.
+He served first as chief of Colita’s Village (the Lower Coushatta Village on the Trinity River in San Jacinto County).
+He then succeeded Long King as Principal Chief of all the Texas Coushattas after Long King’s death approximately in 1838.

 Ben-Ash was chief of the Battise Village.
 He served during the first half of the nineteenth century.
 This village was located on the west bank of the Trinity River at the Coushatta Trace crossing of the Trinity near Point Blank in present San Jacinto County.

-Tempe (Timpey, Timby) became chief of the Middle Coushatta Village after the death of Long King approximately 1838.
-He was well known among Texans during the early decades of the nineteenth century, and Sam Houston occasionally sent greetings to Tempe by means of letters or messengers.
+Tempe (Timpey, Timby) became chief of the Middle Coushatta Village after the death of Long King, approximately 1838.
+Well known among Texans during the early decades of the nineteenth century, Tempe occasionally received greetings from Sam Houston through letters or messengers.
 Tempe Creek in western Polk County was named for this Coushatta Chief.

 NOTE: After 1859, a small number of Coushattas remained in the Colita Village in San Jacinto County under the leadership of Chickasaw Abbey and Mingo.
 The last of these Coushattas moved to the Alabama-Coushatta Reservation in 1906.

-John Scott, the principal chief of the Alabama-Coushatta Indian Tribe of Texas from 1871 to 1913 and grandson of a chief of this tribe before these Indians came to Texas, was born in 1805 near Opelousas, Louisiana.
-He moved with his family first to Peach Tree Village in northwestern Tyler County, Texas, then to Fenced-In Village three miles southeast of Peach Tree Village, and late to James Barclay Village in western Tyler County, to Rock Village in eastern Polk County, and finally to the present Alabama-Coushatta Reservation, arriving at this reservation during the winter of 1854-55.
+John Scott, the principal chief of the Alabama-Coushatta Indian Tribe of Texas from 1871 to 1913 and grandson of a chief of this Tribe before these Indians came to Texas, was born in 1805 near Opelousas, Louisiana.
+Stott moved with his family to Peach Tree Village in northwestern Tyler County, Texas.
+Later, they relocated to Fenced-In Village three miles southeast of Peach Tree Village, followed by James Barclay Village, then Rock Village in eastern Polk County, and finally to the present Alabama-Coushatta Reservation, arriving at this reservation during the winter of 1854-55.
 He served in the Confederate Army during the Civil War, was an active leader in the Presbyterian Mission Church on the reservation, and served as a trustee of the Alabama-Coushatta community school.
-He died March 3, 1913, as was buried in the reservation cemetery.
+He died March 3, 1913, and rested in the reservation cemetery.

 John Walker was elected second chief of the Alabama-Coushattas in 1871.
 Records are unavailable as to the length of his service as second chief.